lavrd/ttun/README.md

 make run_docker_server
 # Run client.
 make run_docker_client
+# Run Caddy.
+make run_caddy
 # Try to download some data through tunnel.
 make curl_download_bytes
 # Or.
 make curl_download_image
-# You can find downloaded files in curl-test-data folder.
+# You can find downloaded files in ./test-data folder.
 ```

 To make this demo working automatically you should stop all containers before starting it.

+Why we need Caddy? - as ttun doesn't support HTTPS and we want to use Caddy for it.